Powers of a Registrar

 Subject to any order by the Court, an application for review must be made by filing an interlocutory application in accordance with Form 35 in Schedule 2 to the Federal Court Rules 2011 within 21 days of the Registrar’s decision.

-A party seeking a review must pay the fee prescribed by the Federal Court and Federal Circuit Court Regulation 2012 unless the party qualifies for a fee reduction.
+A party seeking a review must pay the fee prescribed by the Federal Court and Federal Circuit and Family Court Regulations 2022 unless the party qualifies for a fee reduction.

 When reviewing a Registrar’s decision, the Court will rehear the application that led to the decision.
 This means the Court may hear all the evidence and submissions (including additional evidence and submissions that may not have been presented to the Registrar).